incalia/schedy-client/samples/database/README.md

 ...
 ```

-We are pretty far from the optimal result, but that's pretty normal considering
+We are pretty far from the optimal result, but that's normal considering
 we were trying values of `x` and `y` at random.

 You might be wondering: